How to Make Your 404 Page Interactive With Outgrow

 404 pages – sounds like a nightmare, right?
 All the lost traffic and engagement is the last thing you want on a Monday.
 In fact, 73.72% of people who reach a 404 error page will leave your website and not return.
 But, no matter how much you try, you can’t escape 404 pages.
 One small glitch or a typo – and a potential customer can land on a 404 page.
 But what if you could turn that 404 page into a gold mine for added interaction?
 You heard it right!

 We at Outgrow did just that.
 We used interactive content to turn our 404 pages into a lead generating instrument.
 And well, we believe in sharing everything good.
-So we created an entire blog post around how you can customize your 404 page with Outgrow.
+So we created an entire blog post about how you can customize your 404 page with Outgrow.
 Read on to find out!

 How Can You Personalize Your 404 Page?